 The painting is a simple portrayal of Jeroen holding a brush while leaning on a white wall.
 The intensity of the painting comes from its pure simplicity – evoking a quiet and at the same time solemn quality which perhaps we have only seen in the figurative portraits of the old masters.
 In fact, nostalgia is probably the reason why this piece won.
-I can imagine this intimate portrayal of Jeroen being placed side by side with a 19th century portrait painting.
-Such is the power of this simple portrait because it reminisces a time in the past where art was direct and easy to understand.
+I can imagine this intimate portrayal of Jeroen being placed side by side with a 19th-century portrait painting.
+Such is the power of this simple portrait because it reminisces a time in the past when art was direct and easy to understand.
 Did it break any new barriers in figurative painting?
 Perhaps not, but I can never get Jeroen out of my mind.

 Holly by Louis Smith: This was painted by Smith who studied scenic painting at the Royal Academy of Dramatic Art.
 The piece is a modern version of the Allegory of Prometheus this time, in female form.
-Provocative and reminiscent of Baroque style, the painting depicts Holly, the female Prometheus, naked, chained and bound to a rock.
+Provocative and reminiscent of the Baroque style, the painting depicts Holly, the female Prometheus, naked, chained and bound to a rock.

-With slightly closed eyelids and a tuft of blond hair, Cumberland’s success is depicting a half-comic, half-tragic character who seems to know that being “normal” ain’t going to happen.
-Ian Cumberland studied Fine Arts in the University of Ulster and had been interested in people and the “absurd things they do.”
-I really see a bright future for this artist and I can’t wait what he’s about to do next.
+With slightly closed eyelids and a tuft of blond hair, Cumberland's success is depicting a half-comic, half-tragic character who seems to know that being "normal" ain't going to happen.
+Ian Cumberland studied Fine Arts at the University of Ulster and had been interested in people and the "absurd things they do."
+I really see a bright future for this artist and I can't wait what he's about to do next.

 Check out this video below of the winners of the Young Portrait Award and the BP Travel Award: